gsomenzi/policy-based-authorization-system/docs/contributing.md

 - Write tests and ensure code is linted
 - Open a pull request with a clear description

-For major changes, open an issue to discuss your proposal first.
+For major changes, open an issue to discuss your proposal.

 ### Code Style
 - Use TypeScript